-Google gives its users unlimited cloud storage for the pictures and videos on Google Photos.
+With Google; You can get unlimited cloud storage for the pictures and videos on Google Photos.
 The only problem is that it is only available for Google users.
 Either you have Pixel 2,3,4,5 or Pixel 4A.
-Although, Google Photos is a really handy app where you can store all your pictures and videos and they are synced with your cloud so they can be accessed on the website as well on any device.
+Although, Google Photos is a handy app where you can store all your pictures and videos and they are synced with your cloud so they can be accessed on the website as well on any device.
 It comes with a limited amount of storage and if you are used to taking pictures and videos all the time.
 There is a possibility that your Google Photos cloud will be full very soon.
 The good thing is if your phone storage is full.
 You can delete the pictures and videos from your mobile phone yet they stay on the cloud.
 Whenever you want to see a video or picture it will be downloaded on your device.
 In this guide, I will discuss how can you Free up space on Google Photos and how can you manage and delete Google Photos data.

 Guide to Delete Manage and Free up space on Google Photos Cloud

-A very few number of people have a clue that unlimited space provided by Google for Google Pixel devices to be used via Google Photos is just for two years and in order to avail this free unlimited storage on Google Photos option, you have to store the pictures in low quality.
+A very few users of Android phone users have a clue that the unlimited space provided by Google for Google Pixel devices to be used via Google Photos is just for two years and to avail this free unlimited storage on the Google Photos option, you have to store the pictures in low quality.

 Each and everything is stored in your Google cloud if you are using a Google Pixel or Nexus phone.
-It is really handy in a situation if your phone gets stolen or you plan to change your phone.
+It is really handy in a situation if your phone gets stolen or you plan to get a new phone.
 All the data is synced with your cloud if you move to a new phone all your cloud data can be retrieved on that phone.

 - You can access your contacts on Google Contacts.